France struggle past Italy in their final Six Nations match

 A pair of Allan penalties had given Italy an early foothold in the game in the first 12 minutes.

-But France pounced on an Italy kicking error after 15 minutes in the Stadio Olimpico.
+But France pounced on an Italy kicking error after 15 minutes at the Stadio Olimpico.

 Maxime Medard powered forward, passing for Penaud who outpaced Angelo Esposito, slipping a pass inside for Dupont to dot down under the posts.

-Ntamack converted and then added a penalty goal as France began to get into their stride opening up a four-point lead.
+Ntamack converted and then added a penalty goal as France opened up a four-point lead.

 France captain Guilhem Guirado went off after 20 minutes clutching his ribs with Camille Chat coming on for the hooker who watched from the sidelines along with centre Wesley Fofana who pulled out with a muscle injury just before kick-off.